 EVERY SINGLE ACTION you take is a learning experience for your puppy.

-Therefore, it is not uncommon for people to unintentionally create (or even teach) undesirable behaviors to their puppies.
-Puppies are eager learners and will take whatever action they think will earn them a reward, be it food, petting or simply acknowledgment from their human.
+Therefore, it is not uncommon for people to unintentionally create (or even teach) undesirable behaviors to their dogs or puppies.
+Dogs of all ages are eager learners and will take whatever action they think will earn them a reward, be it food, petting or simply acknowledgment from their human.